 Best sandwich in Amsterdam

 Anybody who has spent time in Montreal or New York will understand what a real bagel should be.
-Flo’s Appetizing is doing everything right: old-school recipes, cream cheese, capers, salmon, BLTs and daily specials which normally involve smoked meats.
+Flo’s Deli is doing everything right: old-school recipes, cream cheese, capers, salmon, BLTs and daily specials, which generally involve smoked meats.
 There’s always a throng of locals waiting to get a bite and coffee to go with a wad of napkins.

 Honorable mentions: Ramona (De Baarsjes)